panoply/syncify/docs/src/views/docs/usage/directory-structures.md

 <h1 class="vs"> Hierarchical <span>VS</span> Flat Structures</h1>

-While it’s straightforward to critique the Shopify CLI’s rigid flat structure mandate for theme development, the hierarchical (custom) structures offered by Syncify come with their own set of challenges.
+While it's easy to critique the Shopify CLI's rigid flat structure mandate for theme development, the hierarchical (custom) structures offered by Syncify come with their own set of challenges.
 Despite these shortcomings, Syncify strives to address each potential issue with minimally invasive workarounds, ensuring flexibility without overwhelming complexity.

 One notable limitation of the hierarchical approach is the difficulty in pinpointing location context.
 This can complicate certain tasks, such as downloading files from a theme using `sy pull` commands.
-To mitigate this, Syncify offers solutions like [Stash References](#stash-references), which provide a clear method to handle such cases and maintain control over file organization.
+To mitigate this, Syncify offers solutions like [Root Definitions](#root-references), which provide a clear method to handle such cases and maintain control over file organization.
 The hierarchical approach, while powerful, is not flawless.
 It trades some of the flat structure's simplicity for greater flexibility, which can occasionally feel like a double-edged sword.
 Still, when compared holistically, the hierarchical model imposes fewer overall constraints.

 The last notable limitation the developers should consider is the longevity, in the shape transitioning a Syncify theme back to a Shopify CLI workflow, or vice versa.
 This does require significant restructuring, as the tools prioritize different paradigms.
-Developers must weigh this trade-off: The robust, customizable environment with Syncify versus the Shopify CLI's standardized, predictable simplicity and general shit-show.
-For those committed to Syncify, the need for compatibility with Shopify CLI fades, as Syncify delivers a comprehensive, standalone alternative.
+Developers must weigh this trade-off.

 ---